ni/NI-ELVIS-III-Python-Examples/README.md

 # close a session
 AI_single_channel.close()
 ```
-Do not call the `close()` function if you want the FPGA keeps executing the behaviors after the Python program ends.
-You may leak the session and cause errors in the future if `close()` is not called.
+You may leak the session and cause errors if you don’t call the `close()` function after the Python program closes, and trying to use it again.
+If you want the FPGA to keep executing the code after the Python program ends, do not call the `close()` function within your code.

 <p align="right"><a href="#top">↥ back to top</a>